Urbicide: Modern examples

-The American cities were victims of the 1970s global recession, aggravated by the decline of government and private investment, which resulted in urban decay described as the "age of rubble".
+American cities were victims of the 1970s global recession, aggravated by the decline of government and private investment, which resulted in urban decay described as the "age of rubble".
 This situation led to ghettoization and exodus in large areas like the South Bronx.
 Frank D'Hont mentions a number of cases in late 20th century Europe, and criticises how Europeans urban planners neglected the preservation of the urban fabric "in times of war and conflict" under the assumption that conflict was not a problem in modern Europe.
 D'Hont included the Balkans (focusing on Kosovo), Derry, Belfast, Nicosia, and even ghettoized areas of Paris.

-The Second World War
+Second World War

 Hamburg after the 1943 bombing.
 The city was completely destroyed during the Anglo-American bombing in World War II.

 The Second World War saw some of the earliest and most extreme examples of the aerial destruction of cities such as Dresden, Tokyo, Hiroshima and Nagasaki.
-The development of air warfare and aerial bombardment and nuclear weapons made cities and their infrastructure into targets of war in a new and devastating way.
+The development of aerial bombardment and nuclear weapons made cities and their infrastructure into targets of war in a new and devastating way.

 Tokyo

-Tokyo is known as the city that, on the night of March 9–10, 1945, during a raid by the US Armed Forces, was subjected to the most destructive and deadly non-nuclear bombing in human history.
+On the night of March 9–10, 1945, during a raid by the US Armed Forces, Tokyo was subjected to the most destructive and deadly non-nuclear bombing in human history.
 41 km² of central Tokyo was destroyed and a quarter of the city burned to the ground, leaving approximately 100,000 civilians dead and more than a million homeless.
 By comparison, the atomic bombing of Hiroshima on August 6, 1945, resulted in the deaths of approximately 70,000 to 150,000 people.